 Prior to that, Mike worked as a Flight Service Specialist at Halifax International Airport, where his duties included air-ground communications, emergency services, domestic and international weather briefing and flight planning services and airport operations.
 He also assisted in recruitment programs and the development of refresher and recurrent training.

 Member of the International Society of Air Safety Investigators (ISASI).

 Served as a member for Civil Air Search and Rescue for 25 years.

 Member of the Canadian Owners and Pilots Association.

 Notable Recent Safety Projects

-William Fowler currently serves as Director, Aircraft Accident Investigation Programs, SCSI Canada and Executive Director, SCSI Canada.
-He is also the lead instructor in the company’s flagship Aircraft Accident Investigation course.
-As Director of the AAI program, Bill draws upon his extensive experience in investigations to deliver a unique perspective not available elsewhere.
+William Fowler is a former Director of the Aircraft Accident Investigation Program for SCSI.
+Bill draws upon his extensive experience in investigations to deliver a unique perspective not available elsewhere.
 His depth and breadth of knowledge are a resource SCSI is pleased to offer our students.